kjkoster/ddpg-continuous-tutorial/readme.md

 good access to the GPU on my Macbook Air M2, plus rendering gyms is easier without virtualisation and remoting.
 Thus, this project comes with a virtual environment and is intended to be run on bare metal.

+Special thanks to Phil for personally helping me fix some bugs in my code.

 ## Setting up the Environment